canelmas/let/README.md

     @Override
     public void onShowPermissionRationale(List<String> permissions, final RuntimePermissionRequest request) {
         /**
-        * show permission rationales in a dialog, wait for user confirmation and retry the permission
+        * you may show permission rationales in a dialog, wait for user confirmation and retry the permission
         * request by calling request.retry()
         */
     }